oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 6. Since the access token is invalid, the resource server returns an invalid token error.

-7. The client requests a new access token by authenticating with the authorization server and presenting the refresh token.
+7. The client requests a new access token by presenting the refresh token and providing client authentication if it has been issued credentials.
 The client authentication requirements are based on the client type and on the authorization server policies.